Stan Marsh

-Stanley Marsh is a fictional character in the adult animated television series South Park.
+Stanley Marsh is a fictional character in the adult animated television sitcom South Park.
 He is voiced by and loosely based on series co-creator Trey Parker.
 Stan is one of the series' four central characters, along with Kyle Broflovski, Eric Cartman, and Kenny McCormick.
 He debuted on television when South Park first aired on August 13, 1997, after having first appeared in The Spirit of Christmas shorts created by Parker and long-time collaborator Matt Stone in 1992 (Jesus vs. Frosty) and 1995 (Jesus vs. Santa).

 Stan is an elementary school student who commonly has extraordinary experiences not typical of conventional small-town life in his fictional hometown of South Park, Colorado.
 Stan is generally depicted as logical, brave, patient and sensitive.
 He is outspoken in expressing his distinct lack of esteem for adults and their influences, as adult South Park residents rarely make use of their critical faculties.

 Like the other South Park characters, Stan is animated by computer in a way to emulate the show's original method of cutout animation.
 He also appears in the full-length feature film South Park: Bigger, Longer & Uncut (1999), as well as South Park-related media and merchandise.
 While Parker and Stone portray Stan as having common childlike tendencies, his dialogue is often intended to reflect stances and views on more adult-oriented issues and has been frequently cited in numerous publications by experts in the fields of politics, religion, popular culture and philosophy.

 Role in South Park

-Prior to season 22, Stan lives in South Park at 260 Avenue de los Mexicanos with his parents Randy and Sharon Marsh.
-During this period, Randy, who has an advanced degree in geology, works for the federal government at an earthquake monitoring facility, and Sharon is a secretary at Tom's Rhinoplasty, a plastic surgery clinic.
-From season 22 onward, the family lives at a farm on the outskirts of town, where Randy raises marijuana and forces his reluctant family to assist him.
-Stan's family includes his 13-year-old sister Shelly, who bullies and beats him, and his centenarian grandfather, Marvin, who calls Stan "Billy".
+Prior to season 22, Stan lives in South Park with his parents Randy and Sharon Marsh and his sister Shelly.
+From season 22 until “Sickofancy”, the family lives at a farm on the outskirts of town, where Randy raises marijuana and forces his reluctant family to assist him.
+Stan's family includes his 13-year-old sister Shelly, who bullies and beats him, and his centenarian grandfather.
 Stan attends South Park Elementary as part of Mr. Garrison's fourth-grade class.
 During the show's first 58 episodes (1997 through the season 4 episode "4th Grade" in 2000), Stan and the other main child characters were in the third grade.
-His birthday is listed as October 19 (the same day as co-creator Trey Parker), 2001 on his Facebook page during the season 14 episode "You Have 0 Friends".
 Stan is frequently embarrassed and annoyed by his father's antics and frequent acts of public drunkenness.
 Stan's relationship to his uncle Jimbo received moderate attention in the show's first two seasons.